 If you don’t know Radiolab already – I urge you to check it out.
 It’s a brilliant podcast my friend Stuart urged me to listen to.
 They tackle all sorts of topics with interesting and inspiring stories.
+If you are interesting in bring a nwe dos to your family you may interesting in the info from this website.

 One of the last episodes I listed to was ‘Talking to machines’.
 I think anyone who’s interested in machines, computers, Internet of Things or Ubicomp will enjoy it.